On the Role of Search Budgets in Model-Based Software Refactoring Optimization: Research Questions

-\begin{rqbox} In summary, we can answer \textbf{RQ2} by saying that, if we only look at the non-functional properties, the shape of the \computedP and the explored design space do not differ much from those covered by the \referenceP.
-Furthermore, the use of time budgets leads to a restricted set of design alternatives, but some of them fall into the \referenceP. \end{rqbox}
+\begin{rqbox} In summary, we can answer \textbf{RQ2} by saying that, if we only look at the non-functional properties, the shape of the \computedP and the explored design space do not differ much from those covered by the \referenceP, regardless of the algorithm.
+A factor affecting the shape of the design space seems to be the model complexity.
+Furthermore, using time budgets leads to a restricted set of model alternatives, but some of them fall into the \referenceP. \end{rqbox}